QCrypt/website-2021/content/online-conference.md

 ## Instructions
 ### Instructions for authors of accepted papers
 Speakers are asked to [register](/registration) to the conference in order to receive all relevant information on accessing the different platforms used during the online conference.
 As a speaker, you will receive some extra information on top, e.g., you will receive a separate link to access the Zoom webinar as a “panelist”.
-Generally, it is a good idea to [update](https://zoom.us/download) your local zoom client to the latest version.
+Generally, it is a good idea to [update](https://zoom.us/download) your local Zoom client to the latest version.

 1. We ask the authors of each accepted paper to prepare a 20-25 minute video of their talk by the deadline of **Monday, 16 August 2021**, following <a href="https://iacr.org/videos/guidelines.html" target="_blank">these guidelines</a>.